David York Home Healthcare Agency now offers Elderproofing Services

 - Handrails on both sides of a stairway are a must.

-- Tripping hazards should be removed.
+- Remove tripping hazards.
 This includes throw rugs, electrical cords, and even furniture.
 A table or ottoman can easily be a dangerous obstacle for an elderly person.

 Falls in a bathroom are so dangerous because of all the hard surfaces.
 Tile floors and fixtures have no give and the edges of the sink and tub can cause injury.